csmhowitzer/hulksmash/VIBE_JOURNAL.md

 ---

-*"The best code is the code that throws out the 'correct' way and does what actually works for the user."*
+*"The best code is the code that throws out the 'correct' way and does what actually works for the user."et

 ## Session 9: C# Build System Polish & Visual Feedback Excellence 🎨